mes32/folly-mvp0/README.md

 # folly-mvp0

-Like [folly](https://github.com/mes32/folly) but less.
-This is an attempt to make the simplest possible game that resembles a roguelike.
+Like [folly](https://github.com/mes32/folly) ... but less.
+This is an attempt to make the simplest possible game that somewhat resembles a roguelike.

 ## Requirements

-Most Unix-like systems should have all or nearly all of these already installed, but just in case you need to track one of these down.
+Most Unix-like systems should have all or nearly all of these already installed, but just in case you need to track some of these down.

 - [Make](https://www.gnu.org/software/make/)
 - [gcc](https://gcc.gnu.org/) (capable of compiling C99)